Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: METHODOLOGY

 \subsection{Stage 2: Feature Extraction}

-Following data augmentation, we adopt an efficient embedding-based paradigm.
-We use a powerful, off-the-shelf text embedding model (e.g., Qwen3-Embedding \cite{qwen3embedding}) as a fixed feature extractor $\Phi$.
-Each text sample $T_i$ from the augmented dataset is mapped to a dense $d$-dimensional vector $\mathbf{x}_i$:
+Following augmentation, we adopt an efficient embedding-based paradigm rather than fine-tuning the entire LLM.
+We utilize Qwen3-Embedding model~\cite{qwen3embedding} as a fixed feature extractor $\Phi$.
+This model is optimized for semantic retrieval and clustering, making it ideal for separating confusing accident categories.
+Each text sample $T_i$ is mapped to a dense vector $\mathbf{x}_i$: